Model United Nations: Model UN by region and country

-Although Model United Nations originated in the United States, MUN clubs and conferences are not isolated to that country.
-Rather, like the actual UN, Model UN is found in countries around the globe.
+Model United Nations originated in the United States, but it has since spread across the globe.
 Because Model UN is decentralized and has grown autonomously around the world, there are significant differences in how MUN is done between regions.

 Africa

 Botswana

 The majority of MUN conferences held in Botswana are centered around the capital city, Gaborone.
 Model United Nations events have also happened online, with Youth International Conclave hosting an event to encourage more of the youth to take part.

 Nigeria

 Lagos Model United Nations is one of Africa's pioneer MUN Conferences.
-Set in Lagos, it is the largest MUN Conference in West Africa and attracts over 400 delegates each year.
-The Conference is hosted by the Faculty of Law, University of Lagos, and simulates up to 10 committees of the United Nations annually.
-The Conference began in 2016, due to the desire of the founders to organize a conference in Nigeria, after participating in several Model United Nations conferences worldwide, including National Model United Nations and Rome Model United Nations.
+Set in Lagos, it is the largest MUN conference in West Africa and attracts over 400 delegates each year.
+The conference is hosted by the Faculty of Law, University of Lagos, and simulates up to 10 committees of the United Nations annually.
+The conference began in 2016, due to the desire of the founders to organize a conference in Nigeria, after participating in several model United Nations conferences worldwide, including National Model United Nations and Rome Model United Nations.

 Beyond the simulation of committees, the Conference offers other activities for delegates such as the Sustainable Development Goals (SDG) Workshop and the Idea Fair.
-The SDG Workshop is a platform for SDG experts to share their experiences with the delegates, while the Idea Fair is an opportunity for young innovators working on different SDGs to win a cash grant.
+The SDG Workshop is promoted as a platform for SDG experts to share their experiences with the delegates, while the Idea Fair is an opportunity for young innovators working on different SDGs to win a cash grant.